• Skip to primary navigation

 How To Use This Recipe For Pickled Cauliflower

-How to Store Cauliflower Pickles
+How To Store Cauliflower Pickles

 Store in the fridge for up to 1 month in an air-tight container.

-How long does Pickled Cauliflower last?
+How long does pickled cauliflower last?

 I find that for the best taste and crunch, they are best if consumed within one month of making them.
 I have had them in the fridge for longer when I have made larger batches, and they still taste good, but they do start to get soft over time.